Alfredo672/asphalt-art-project/README.md

 1. Describe your project.

    - In my asphalt art project I decided to make the flag of the United States.
-This project was pretty challenging but at the same time fun because I got to make an image appear threw code.
+This project was pretty challenging but at the same time fun because I got to make an image appear through code.

 2. What are two things about your project that you are proud of?